 Congress Eager To Bolt Despite Pile Of Undone Work

-Senator TOM COBURN (Republican, Oklahoma): I know sometimes I'm not accused of being human, but the fact is, is I consume the same food everybody else does.
-I dont want to get sick from it.
-But we can't continue to pass bills that pile on regulations that cost the American people $1.5 billion that dont fix the real problem.
+TOM COBURN: I know sometimes I'm not accused of being human, but the fact is, is I consume the same food everybody else does.
+I don't want to get sick from it.
+But we can't continue to pass bills that pile on regulations that cost the American people $1.5 billion that don't fix the real problem.

 WELNA: They may be out by the end of next week, a week earlier than the Senate planned to leave.
 But before anyone leaves town, they're going to have to pass what's called a continuing resolution by Thursday night.
 And that's because on Friday a new fiscal year begins and not one penny has yet been appropriated by Congress to keep the government running.

-Senate DIANNE FEINSTEIN (Democrat, California): That's how it would be portrayed, when in fact the taxes for 99 percent of the people would go down, but for one percent.
+DIANNE FEINSTEIN: That's how it would be portrayed, when in fact the taxes for 99 percent of the people would go down, but for one percent.
 And so that one percent would then dominate the election campaign.
-I dont think that's right.
+I don't think that's right.

-KELLY: Well, I mean it sounds like the atmosphere is so poisonous at this point.
-Whats your sense?
+LOUISE KELLY: Well, I mean it sounds like the atmosphere is so poisonous at this point.
+What's your sense?
 Will it be any easier to get anything passed in November?

 WELNA: Thank you.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.